LeeAnnEditor/o365hq/FAQ/How to find your Office 365 tenant ID.md

 Questionnaire](https://office365.typeform.com/to/TMQniV) and we will reply with a quote.
-Or join hundreds of organizations that switched their Office 365 subscriptions from Microsoft to us to enjoy 24/7 professional support, better terms and free consulting and implementation hours.
+Or join hundreds of organizations that switched their Office 365 subscriptions from Microsoft to us to enjoy 24/7 professional support, better terms, and free consulting and implementation hours.
 Contact sales\@o365hq.com.